Central Europe: In popular culture

 Central Europe is mentioned in the 35th episode of Lovejoy, entitled "The Prague Sun", filmed in 1992.
 While walking over the well-regarded and renowned Charles Bridge in Prague, the main character, Lovejoy, says: "I've never been to Prague before.
 Well, it is one of the great unspoiled cities in Central Europe.
 Notice: I said: 'Central', not 'Eastern'!
 The Czechs are a bit funny about that, they think of Eastern Europeans as turnip heads."

-Wes Anderson's Oscar-winning film The Grand Budapest Hotel depicts a fictional grand hotel located somewhere in Central Europe which is in actuality modeled on the Grandhotel Pupp in Karlovy Vary in the Czech Republic.
-The film is a celebration of the 1920s and 1930s Central Europe with its artistic splendor and societal sensibilities.
+Wes Anderson's Oscar-winning film The Grand Budapest Hotel depicts a fictional grand hotel located somewhere in Central Europe, which is in actuality modelled on the Grandhotel Pupp in Karlovy Vary in the Czech Republic.
+The film is a celebration of 1920s and 1930s Central Europe with its artistic splendor and societal sensibilities.